For those of you who wonder, the answer is yes... Murphy’s

 And off we go!
 We find some buckets and eventually some heavy rice sacks and start shoveling.
 Little did we realize that the “new” wheelbarrow had more than just a broken tire.
 It was missing the stands that keep you from tipping sideways.

-a dress is hard at work!
-And our staff member
+House Mom, Maria in here 60's and in a dress is hard at work!
+And our staff member Ernesto has mastered the unstable wheelbarrow.
+Gotta love TEAMWORK!!! |

 So picture this kids filling a wheelbarrow full of sand.
 And then pushing with all of their might through a few soft sandy spots of road, turning a corner where the gound dips down and back up and then insisting to push the wheel barrow down the narrow path.
 Needless to say we dropped a few loads!